Canada Gross Domestic Product: Nominal

 CA: Adjusted Savings: Net National Savings

 CA: Adjusted Savings: Net National Savings data was reported at 130.075 USD bn in 2021.
 This records an increase from the previous number of 18.726 USD bn for 2020.
-CA: Adjusted Savings: Net National Savings data is updated yearly, averaging 24.676 USD bn from Dec 1970 to 2021, with 52 observations.
+CA: Adjusted Savings: Net National Savings data is updated yearly, averaging 24.676 USD bn from Dec 1970 (Median) to 2021, with 52 observations.
 The data reached an all-time high of 139.161 USD bn in 2007 and a record low of -8.201 USD bn in 1992.
 CA: Adjusted Savings: Net National Savings data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Canada – Table CA.World Bank.WDI: Gross Domestic Product: Nominal.
 Net national savings are equal to gross national savings less the value of consumption of fixed capital.;World Bank staff estimates based on sources and methods in World Bank's 'The Changing Wealth of Nations: Measuring Sustainable Development in the New Millennium' (2011).;;

 Last Frequency Range

-17,654.027 2020 yearly 1970 - 2020
+130,074.512 2021 yearly 1970 - 2021

-View Canada's CA: Adjusted Savings: Net National Savings from 1970 to 2020 in the chart:
+View Canada's CA: Adjusted Savings: Net National Savings from 1970 to 2021 in the chart:

 Canada CA: Adjusted Savings: Net National Savings